farhansharif75/ML_Metabolomics/ML_Master/README.md

 To enforce a consistent OvR approach across all models, we wrap the base estimators with OneVsRestClassifier in the pipeline, ensuring that feature selection and dimensionality reduction steps are applied in the appropriate location.

 or feature selection, our pipelines incorporate SelecKBest() from sklearn, using the ANOVA F-value as the scoring function (f_classif) by default.
-Only this scoring function was used to produce our results, but other suitable scoring functions for classification tasks are: chi2, mutual_info_classif, though there are some caveats in their usage.
+Only this scoring function was used to produce our results, but other suitable scoring functions for classification tasks are: chi2 and mutual_info_classif, though there are some caveats in their usage.

 In this subfolder, model training, cross-validation results, and optimisation for all configurations are included.